 Don’t Miss This Opportunity

 The best time to enroll in a Medicare Supplement is during your Open Enrollment Period.
-When you first activate your Medicare Part B at age 65 or older, you have six months to enroll in any Medicare Supplement Plan offered In Alabama without having to answer health questions.
-Your acceptance is guaranteed and pre-existing health conditions are covered immediately.
-After your Open Enrollment Period ends you can apply for a Medicare Supplement later, at anytime, but you have to answer all health questions and could be denied coverage if you have any serious health conditions.
-Take advantage of your Open Enrollment Period and don’t wait until you need a Medicare Supplement before applying for one.
-Don’t hesitate to call me with any questions you have about Medicare and get expert advice at no cost or obligation.
+When you first enroll in Medicare Part B at age 65 or older, you have six months to enroll in a Medicare Supplement without answering health questions.
+Your acceptance is guaranteed, and pre-existing health conditions receive full coverage immediately.
+When your open enrollment period ends, you can apply for a Medicare Supplement later, but you have to answer all health questions on the application.
+Your application may be declined if you have pre-existing health conditions the insurance company does not want to cover.
+Medicare does not provide an open enrollment period each year during the “Annual Election Period” from October 15 through December 7 to select a Medicare Supplement.
+When you register for Part B of Medicare, don’t miss this one opportunity to enroll in any Medicare Supplement Plan of your choice without having to go through medical underwriting.
+Health conditions won’t matter then or in the future.
+Call me with any questions you have about Medicare and get expert advice at no cost or obligation.